QuantumApplicationLab/genomic-prediction/README.md

 $ pip install https://github.com/QuantumApplicationLab/genomic-prediction.git
 ```

-Then, one must clone the [quantum-inspired-algorithms](https://github.com/QuantumApplicationLab/quantum-inspired-algorithms) repository and installing the package locally or to a virtual environment:
+Then, one must clone the [quantum-inspired-algorithms](https://github.com/QuantumApplicationLab/quantum-inspired-algorithms) repository and install the package locally or on a virtual environment:

 ```shell
 $ git clone git@github.com:QuantumApplicationLab/quantum-inspired-algorithms.git